One Million Dollar Paranormal Challenge: Example of a test (dowsing)

 In 1979, Randi tested four people in Italy for dowsing ability.
 The prize at the time was $10,000.
 The conditions were that a 10 by 10 meter test area would be used.
 There would be a water supply and a reservoir just outside the test area.
 There would be three plastic pipes running underground from the source to the reservoir along different concealed paths.
 Each pipe would pass through the test area by entering at some point on an edge and exiting at some point on an edge.
 A pipe would not cross itself but it might cross others.
 The pipes were 3 cm in diameter and were buried 50 cm below ground.
 Valves would select which of the pipes water was running through, and only one would be selected at a time.
 At least 5 L/s of water would flow through the selected pipe.
 The dowser must first check the area to see if there is any natural water or anything else that would interfere with the test, and that would be marked.
 Additionally, the dowser must demonstrate that the dowsing reaction works on an exposed pipe with the water running.
 Then one of the three pipes would be selected randomly for each trial.
-The dowser would place ten to one hundred pegs in the ground along the path he or she traces as the path of the active pipe.
+The dowser would place ten to one hundred pegs in the ground along the path they traces as the path of the active pipe.
 Two-thirds of the pegs placed by the dowser must be within 10 cm of the center of the pipe being traced for the trial to be a success.
 Three trials would be done for the test of each dowser and the dowser must pass two of the three trials to pass the test.
 A lawyer was present, in possession of Randi's $10,000 check.
 If a claimant were successful, the lawyer would give him the check.
 If none were successful, the check would be returned to Randi.